ggerganov/llama.cpp/CONTRIBUTING.md

     > [!NOTE]
     > This guideline is yet to be applied to the `llama.cpp` codebase.
 New code should follow this guideline.

+- C/C++ filenames are all lowercase with dashes.
+Headers use the `.h` extension.
+Source files use the `.c` or `.cpp` extension
+- Python filenames are all lowercase with underscores

 - (TODO: abbreviations usage)

 # Preprocessor directives